meew0/Lethe/README.md

 # Lethe
 Simple YouTube playback bot for Discord

+## Dependencies
+* The ones in package.json
+* ffmpeg, it needs to be installed and in your path

 ## Usage
 Run Lethe using the email and password as command line arguments: